+If your institution has waived its ap plication fee f or the Fall 2022 a dmission cycle pl ease select no.

 Yes No

+Does your institution have an application n fee?
+X]

+Amount of applic cation fee

+-

+Can it be waived for applicants with fina ncial need?
+Yes No 1

+I. 1

+If you have an application fee and an who apply on-line: on-line applic ation option, plea ase indicate polic y for students

+Same fee

+Free

+Reduced Voo No

-Can on-line application fee be waived for
+Can on-line application fee be waived l for Yes No I 1

 applicants with financial need?

 C14 Application closing date

-, , , , , , , , , , , , , , , , , , , Yes No
+• • • ripping and all and Yes No

-Does your institution have an application closing X
+Does your institution have an application n closing Х

 date?
+J

 Date

 Application closing date (fall)

+Delanity Data

 Priority Date

 Yes No

-C15 Are first-time, first-year students accepted for term s other than the X
+C15 Are first-time, first-year students acc fall? epted for term s other than the Х

-fall?

-C16 Notification to applicants of admission decision se nt (fill in one only)
+C16 Notification to applicants of admission on decision se nt (fill in one only)

-Χ On a rolling basis beginning 15-Sep
+Х On a rolling basis beginning

-By (date):
+(date): S By (date): eptember 15

-Other:
+Other: •

 C17 Reply policy for admitted applicants (fill in one only)

 Must reply by (date):

-No set date
+Χ No set date •

-Х Must reply by May 1st or within Other: weeks if notified thereafter
+- Must reply by May 1st or within Other: weeks if notified thereafter

-^ Other.
+Other. •

-Deadline for housing deposit (MMDI 1-Jun 4mount of housing deposit: 150
+Deadline for housing deposit (MMDI Ma ıy 1

+Amount of housing deposit: \$ 150.00 =

 Refundable if student does not enroll?

-Yes, in full
+Х Yes, in full by July 1

 Yes, in part

-Х No
+No

-C18 Deferred admission

-Does your institution allow students to postpone enrolling ment after Yes No

-admission?
-X

-If yes, maximum period of postponement: 1 YEAR

-C19 Early admission of high school students

-J 13 admission of high solidor students Yes No

-Does your institution allow high school students to enro

-first-time, first-year (freshman) students one year or moschool graduation? ore before high Х

-scribor graduation:

-C20 Common Application: Question removed from CDS.
-(Initiated during 20 06-2007 cycle)

-C21-C22: Early Decision and Early Action F Plans

-C21 Early Decision

-, , , , , , , , , , , , , , , , , , , , Yes No

-Does your institution offer an early decision plan (an ac •

-permits students to apply and be notified of an admissi in advance of the regular notification date and that ask: x

-commit to attending if accepted) for first-time, first-year ^

-applicants for fall enrollment? ,

-If "yes," please complete the following: First or only early decision plan closing date First or only early decision plan notification date Other early decision plan closing date Other early decision plan notification date For the Fall 2020 entering class: Number of early decision applications received by your institution Number of applicants admitted under early decision plan Please provide significant details about your early decision plan: C22 Early action Yes No Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college? x If "yes," please complete the following: Early action closing date Early action notification date - - Yes No Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans?
+C18 Deferred admission Yes No Does your institution allow students to postpone enrollment after admission?
+X If yes, maximum period of postponement: 1 year C19 Early admission of high school students Yes No Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high school graduation?
+X No C20 Common Application: Question removed from CDS.
+(Initiated during 20 06-2007 cycle) C21-C22: Early Decision and Early Action Plans C21 Early Decision Description in this is affect on early desicion plan (an admission plan that Yes No Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment? Х If "yes," please complete the following: First or only early decision plan closing date First or only early decision plan notification date Other early decision plan closing date Other early decision plan notification date For the Fall 2021 entering class: Number of early decision applications received by your institution Number of applicants admitted under early decision plan Please provide significant details about your early decision plan: C22 Early action Yes No Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college? Х If "yes," please complete the following: Early action closing date Early action notification date Yes No Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans?